 These are the small guys in the adenium family.
 They go by the name Dorset Horn, Tiny Ding Dong, Adenium Broccoli, Adenium Micro-broccoli, and more.

 These little guys usually grow slower than the big ones.
 However, they don't get way too big.
-They do bloom & their flowers are beautiful.
+They do bloom & their flowers are also very beautiful.

 Often, the dwarf desert roses don't get bigger than the size of a football or basketball.
 They're suitable for small spaces like on the windowsill or on the balcony.

 Desert Rose Size From Seeds to Plants